JinningL/pythontutor-c-webcomponent/README.md

 1. `<c-visualizer>` will request the file at `example/<chapter>/example<example>/trace.json`.
 2. Replace `<chapter>` with your chapter name (e.g., `chapter1`) and `<example>` with your example number (e.g., `1`).
 3. In HTML, certain characters like < and > in code or text content must be written as `&lt;`; and `&gt;`; so that they are displayed correctly instead of being interpreted as HTML tags.
+4. Both annotation and folds are optional.
+If omitted, the visualization will still run normally without step tooltips or code folding.
 ---
 ## 📂 Project Structure